Sootopolis/tgbe-tools/readme.md

 | `max_time_per_move` | maximum hours per move in daily chess             |    18 |
 | `max_offline`       | maximum hours since last login                    |    48 |

+Note that this program does not detect early resignations, the reason of which will be explained later.

 The program then gets the current time.
 This will be used for multiple purposes:

 * to delete expired cache (explained later)